Sayed Ziaul Haq: Born

 His mother, Sayeda Sajeda Khatun, was the second daughter of Baba Bhanderi.
 He was born at Maizbhandar in Chittagong district, British India (now Bangladesh) on Tuesday morning, 25 December 1928; Poush 10, 1335 BC; Rajab 12, 1347 AH.
-Initially he was named as Sayed Badiur Rahman on the 7th day of his birth.
-Hence, his father Sayed Delaor Husaein renamed him as Sayed Ziaul Haq following a dream.
+Initially, he was named as Sayed Badiur Rahman on the 7th day of his birth; later, his father, Sayed Delaor Husaein, renamed him Sayed Ziaul Haq following a dream.

 Education

-Firstly, house tutor Moulavi Mozammel Haq taught him the Arabic alphabetic elementary level, Then had been learning up-to class three at Maizbhandar Ahmadia Junior Madrasa He get admitted at class five and studied up-to eight at Nanupur Abu Sobhan High School.
-Later, he studied class nine-ten and passed the Entrance Examination from Chittagong Collegiate School in 1949.
-After accomplishing intermediate Level (I.A.) from Chittagong College, while as a student of Kanongopara Sir Ashotos Government Degree College of Boalkhali, appeared at 3rd examination of bachelor's degree (B.A.), his condition became unstable having mysterious experience, in fact, came out of the examination hall submitting blank answer script, that remain the enclosing remark of his institutional education.
+House tutor Moulavi Mozammel Haq taught him the Arabic alphabetic at elementary level.
+Then had been learning up-to class three at Maizbhandar Ahmadia Junior Madrasa.
+He was admitted at class five and studied up to eight at Nanupur Abu Sobhan High School.
+Later, he studied class nine through ten and passed the Entrance Examination from Chittagong Collegiate School in 1949.
+After accomplishing intermediate Level (I.A.) from Chittagong College, while as a student of Kanongopara Sir Ashotos Government Degree College of Boalkhali, Haq experienced altered consciousness during his 3rd examination of bachelor's degree (B.A.), coming of the examination hall with a blank answer script.
+After this, he did not pursue further formal education.

 Sufi perspective

-It is firmly known that, encountering such a spiritual experience, he straightly returned to Maizbhander at Fatikchari from Boalkhali.
-Since then, his mysteriously eventful life get an esoteric state of Sufi.
-While Sufi meditation (Reajat/Muraqaba/Moshaheda) he sometimes used to refuse food and remain consistently sleepless for several days, very often he used to dive in severe cold pound water even in intensive winter season for a couple of days.
+After undergoing what he regarded as a spiritual experience during academic examinations, Haq returned to Maizbhander at Fatikchari from Boalkhali.
+After his return, Haq adopted a Sufi monastic lifestyle.
+During Sufi meditation (Reajat/Muraqaba/Moshaheda), he sometimes used to refuse food and remain consistently sleepless for several days, very often he used to dive in severe cold pound water even in intensive winter season for a couple of days.
 Meanwhile, he also used to stay alone in a closed door room being detached from all mundane intercourse for days long.

 There has noted in various published hagiography, while his father was upset regarding son's abnormal attitude, get a Sainthood inspiration in dream by Sayed Ahmed Ullah Maizbhanderi saying, "Why are you so anxious?
 Let you ware him my green long Cloak (jubba)".
 The father immediately put the dress wearing on his son, since then, Sayed Ziaul Haq's attitude get a remarkable change remaining calm and quiet.
 Hagiographers noted him as a Majjub-e-Salek (মজ্জুবে ছালেক দরবেশ/ الصّوفي المجذوب السالك), used to travel over days across hills, forest, seaside and different places sleeplessly without any pre-arrangement.
 He is memorable for a huge number of mysterious/Karamath events.
 He succeeded the spiritual chain/Shajrah of his Sufi master as well as father, that goes to Sayed Ahmed Ullah Maizbhanderi through Sayed Aminul Haq Wasel (Choto Moulana).

 Sobriquet

-Among millions of affectionate throughout the world, he is well known through some sobriquet, two of those achieved noteworthy status.
-Bishaw Wali (বিশ্ব অলী) can be translated as the Universal Sufi Saint or Global Sufi is his most used title.
-Followers also used to utter him as Shahenshah Babajan (শাহেনশাহ বাবাজান) since his early age of meditation.
+Haq is known by millions, often through multiple sobriquets, two of which are the most famous.
+"Bishaw Wali," (বিশ্ব অলী) which can be translated as "the Universal Sufi Saint" or "Global Sufi," is his most used title.
+Another sobriquet is "Shahenshah Babajan" (শাহেনশাহ বাবাজান) since early on in his monastic life.